-Exercise 7 - Environmental data via OGC - Environmental Data Retrieval
+Exercise 7 - Environmental data via OGC API - Environmental Data Retrieval

 OGC API - Environmental Data Retrieval provides a Web API to access environmental data using well defined query patterns: